SierraSoftworks/licenses/README.md

-# licenses
+# Licenses
-Licenses used by Sierra Softworks
+This repository contains the various licenses used by Sierra Softworks.